 — NFL (@NFL) January 5, 2015

-Basically, the ad will start out as a video (auto-played) with a headline you can customise.
-It then opens up to a larger video and website preview, and ultimately directs you to the advertiser’s chosen website when you click it.
+Basically, the ad will start out as a video (auto-played) with a headline you can customize.
+It then opens up to a larger video and website preview and ultimately directs you to the advertiser’s chosen website when you click it.

 These campaigns can be optimized for different goals, whether that’s video views, website clicks or awareness.
 Here is an example by Bank of America:

 It’s nice to be alerted when something’s a little off.
 Stay on top of things like unusual account activity.